dapr/dapr/README.md

 * Multi-Cloud, open components (bindings, pub-sub, state) from Azure, AWS, GCP
 * Runs anywhere - as a process or containerized
 * Lightweight (58MB binary, 4MB physical memory)
-* Runs as a sidecar - removes need for special SDKs or libraries
+* Runs as a sidecar - removes the need for special SDKs or libraries
 * Dedicated CLI - developer friendly experience with easy debugging
 * Clients for Java, Dotnet, Go, Javascript and Python